Cheshire Innovation

 1 A basic installation design for domestic LP Turbines

-2 Eliminating extreme poverty within ten years (In spite of the COVID-19 setback)
+2 Eliminating extreme poverty within ten years

 2.1 The problem and the opportunity